 - Perform such other functions as are generally required of a president of a corporation.

 - The Secretary shall prepare and keep minutes of all business meetings, certify memberships and changes in memberships and elections to offices, register changes in offices or Officers with the MA Secretary of State and UUA, send notices to members, and conduct correspondence as instructed by the President and elected Officers.
 The Secretary shall assume the responsibilities and perform the functions of the President in the absence or disability of both the President and the Vice President.

-- The Treasurer shall prepare an annual budget to be approved at the last meeting of the fiscal year, keep an accurate accounting of all disbursements and receipts (all contributions to be kept confidential), pay all budgeted bills and other bills approved by the Elected Officers, maintain all bank and other fiscal accounts and present a financial report at each business meeting.
+- The Treasurer shall prepare an annual budget to be approved at the last meeting of the fiscal year, keep an accurate accounting of all disbursements and receipts (all contributions to be kept confidential), pay all budgeted bills and other bills approved by the Elected Officers, maintain all bank and other fiscal accounts and keep the membership apprised of the corporation’s finances.
 The Treasurer shall send an annual request for a financial pledge to all members and friends, and shall acknowledge in writing the receipt of all gifts or pledges received from members, friends and supporters.
 The treasurer will also file any annual forms required by the Commonwealth.

 - The term of office for each officer shall be subject to the right of re-election.
 Vacancies in any office shall be filled by appointment by the Elected Officers and the appointee shall serve until the next annual election.